matthewp/fs/README.md

 ### AMD / Common JS

-If using AMD or Common JS just through ``dist/fs-0.0.1.min.js`` somewhere that your module loader can find it and use it.
+If using AMD or Common JS just throw ``dist/fs-0.0.1.min.js`` somewhere that your module loader can find it and use it.

 ### All others